genetics-statistics/GEMMA/INSTALL.md

 [instructions](http://www.openblas.net/).
 You can start with the
 default:

+    make

+and/or play with the switches (listed in OpenBlas Makefile.rule)

+    make BINARY=64 NO_WARMUP=0 GEMM_MULTITHREAD_THRESHOLD=4 USE_THREAD=1 NO_AFFINITY=0 NO_LAPACK=1 NUM_THREADS=64 NO_SHARED=1

+and you should see something like

+    OpenBLAS build complete.
+(BLAS CBLAS)

+      OS               ...
+Linux
+      Architecture     ... x86_64
+      BINARY           ...
+64bit
+      C compiler       ...
+GCC  (command line : gcc) Fortran compiler ...
+GFORTRAN  (command line : gfortran) Library Name     ... libopenblas_haswellp-r0.3.0.dev.a (Multi threaded; Max num-threads is 64)

+Note that OpenBlas by default uses a 32-bit integer API which can overflow with large matrix sizes.
+We don't include LAPACK - the OpenBlas version gives problems around eigenvalues for some reason.

+We now have a static library which you can link using the full path with using the GEMMA Makefile:

+    time env OPENBLAS_NUM_THREADS=4 make EIGEN_INCLUDE_PATH=~/.guix-profile/include/eigen3 LIBS="~/tmp/OpenBLAS/libopenblas_haswellp-r0.3.0.dev.a -lgsl -lgslcblas -pthread -lz  -llapack" WITH_OPENBLAS=1 -j 4 unittests

+Latest (INT64, no gslcblas):

+    time env OPENBLAS_NUM_THREADS=4 make EIGEN_INCLUDE_PATH=~/.guix-profile/include/eigen3 LIBS="~/opt/gsl2/lib/libgsl.a ~/tmp/OpenBLAS/libopenblas_haswellp-r0.3.0.dev.a -pthread -lz  -llapack" WITH_OPENBLAS=1 OPENBLAS_INCLUDE_PATH=~/tmp/OpenBLAS/ -j 4 fast-check

+### OpenBlas 64-bit API

+<i>Warning: This is work in progress (WIP)</i>

+OpenBlas supports a 64-bit API which allows for large matrices.
+Unfortunately GEMMA does not support it yet, see https://github.com/genetics-statistics/GEMMA/issues/120

+For testing we can build

     make BINARY=64 INTERFACE64=1 NO_WARMUP=1 USE_THREAD=0 NO_LAPACK=0 NO_SHARED=1 -j 4

 This builds a 64-bit binary and API and no external LAPACK.
 This is a very conservative